Q Are tickets on sale for 2024?

 Q What time do the gates open and close?

 Earliest entry for weekend ticket holders is the Thursday at 2pm.
+Gates to the car parks for CARS & CAMPERVANS from 12noon.
+We are asking that no-one exits (unless in an emergency) before 5pm on the Thursday to help us with the traffic entering site – this helped speed up the entry previously.
 Gates open at 9am on Friday morning and 10am on Saturday & Sunday.
 The gates close strictly for entry at 9.00pm on Thursday, Friday and Saturday night and at 3pm on Sunday.
 There is no entry or re-entry allowed after those times.

 Festival buses will run from Exeter to Escot and between Feniton and Escot on Thursday, Friday and Monday.
-The festival bus timetable for 2014 is likely to be the same as this year.
-There is also a free shuttle bus from Feniton Station to the pedestrian gate (RED GATE) running from Thursday to Monday – it runs on a loop so just wait for it at the station, it will be clearly marked for the festival.
-All travel details are HERE.
+There is also a FREE shuttle bus from Feniton Station to the pedestrian gate (RED GATE) running from Thursday to Monday – it runs on a loop so just wait for it at the station, it will be clearly marked for the festival.

 Q Is there a specific family camping field?

-REDWOODS CAMPING FIELD is designated for family camping.
+Redwoods Camping is designated for family camping.
 It is the first camping field on your right as you come over the bridge out of the arenas.
 Depending on where you park, the campsites are between 5 and 15 mins walk from the car parks.
-Beautiful Days is a family festival though so all of the camping fields have families camped in them!
-On the edge of Redwoods you will find stalls, a bar, The Band Stand and the Theatre Tent.
+Beautiful Days is a family festival though so all of the camping fields have families camped in them.

 Q Can I park my car next to my tent or drive to the campsite to unload?

-No!
-No vehicles are allowed on to the campsites before, during or after the festival.
-The car park is about a 10 minute walk from the festival arenas and there are TWO campsites as you come out of the car parks (Redwoods and Barleyfields camping) and then Arena Camping which is adjacent to the Main Arena and is accessed by walking through the festival site.
+No cars are allowed in the campsites or in the campervan fields before, during or after the festival.
+The car park is about a 10 minute walk from the festival arenas.
+There are two campsites as you come out of the car parks (Redwoods and Barleyfields camping) and then Arena Camping is adjacent to the Main Arena and is accessed by walking through the festival site.

 Q Can I pitch a tent next to my friends campervan in the campervan field?